vterron/sed-hackers/README.rst

 The slides, in Spanish, of the talk I gave to first-year Computer Science students at the `ETSIIT <http://etsiit.ugr.es/>`_ (Granada, Spain) in May 2013, March 2014 and June 2015.
+Also at the `University of Alicante <http://www.ua.es/>`_ in February 2016.

 |PDF|_